filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

   #PartitionCheckTimeout = "20m0s"

+[HTTP]
+  # Enable the HTTP server on the node
+  #
+  # type: bool
+  #Enable = false

+  # DomainName specifies the domain name that the server uses to serve HTTP requests.
+DomainName cannot be empty and cannot be
+  # an IP address
+  #
+  # type: string
+  #DomainName = ""

+  # ListenAddress is the address that the server listens for HTTP requests.
+  #
+  # type: string
+  #ListenAddress = "0.0.0.0:12310"

+  # ReadTimeout is the maximum duration for reading the entire or next request, including body, from the client.
+  #
+  # type: time.Duration
+  #ReadTimeout = "10s"

+  # WriteTimeout is the maximum duration before timing out writes of the response to the client.
+  #
+  # type: time.Duration
+  #WriteTimeout = "10s"

+  # IdleTimeout is the maximum duration of an idle session.
+If set, idle connections are closed after this duration.
+  #
+  # type: time.Duration
+  #IdleTimeout = "2m0s"

+  # ReadHeaderTimeout is amount of time allowed to read request headers
+  #
+  # type: time.Duration
+  #ReadHeaderTimeout = "5s"

+  # EnableCORS indicates whether Cross-Origin Resource Sharing (CORS) is enabled or not.
+  #
+  # type: bool
+  #EnableCORS = true

+  [HTTP.CompressionLevels]
+    # type: int
+    #GzipLevel = 6

+    # type: int
+    #BrotliLevel = 4

+    # type: int
+    #DeflateLevel = 6

 [Market]
   [Market.StorageMarketConfig]
     # PieceLocator is a list of HTTP url and headers combination to query for a piece for offline deals